What's in the Oscars 2025 goodie bag?

-The Oscars are fast approaching, and while the spotlight will shine brightly on the celebrity nominees as they perfect their final dress fittings and rehearse their acceptance speeches, there's another aspect of the night that's bound to turn heads: the legendary Oscars goodie bag.
+The Oscars saw Hollywood's biggest stars rock up on the red carpet on Sunday night, but there was another aspect of the night that was always bound to turn heads: the legendary Oscars goodie bag.

-Reportedly valued at a staggering six figures, this luxurious collection of gifts is as much a part of the ceremony as the glitz and glamour of the red carpet.
+Reportedly valued at a staggering six figures, this luxurious collection of gifts is as much a part of the ceremony as the glitz and glamour of event itself.

 From exclusive experiences to high-end products, the contents of this year's goodie bag are designed to leave everyone feeling like a winner, regardless of who takes home the golden statue.